isomerpages/nyp-sirs/index.md

       url: /success-and-articles/articles/pwm/
       image: /images/images-2021/Home-Highlights-PWM.png
       alt: PWM for the Retail Sector
   - infopic:
+      title: SkillsFuture Career Transition Programme (SCTP)
+      description: "The SCTP is a train-and-place initiative to support mid-career individuals in upskilling and reskilling themselves to boost their employability. "
+      button: more about this programme
+      url: /services/career-services/sctp/
+      image: /images/images-2021/home-highlights-sctp.png
+      alt: Image alt text
+  - infopic:
       title: Be the First to Know
       description: Join the SIRS mailing list and receive first-hand news and updates